What is Populism? – Understanding Populism in History, American Populism, and General Modern Populism in the West

 Populism is a broad term that generally describes popular sentiment felt by the working class against the elites.
 It can look like social conservative nativist right-wing populism or social liberal progressive left-wing populism.
 Additionally, both the left-wing and right-wing versions of populism can be authoritative or not.

-At least that is the simple version.
-There are many different types of populism in practice in history; perhaps there is one for each key voter issue or a combination of voter issues that a non-elite is moved to vote for or against in any era.
+As eluded to above, there are many different types of populism in practice in history.
+In a way, there is simply one for each key voter issue or a combination of voter issues that a non-elite is moved to rally for or against in any era.

 We had the William Jennings Bryan version that demanded equality between all and favored taxation and social programs but was very anti-elite and wary of centralized government.
 We had Marx who wanted to centralize everything.
 We had Lenin who saw people as expendable in the fight for Communism.
 We had the contemporary Tea Party which fights for socially conservative values like the old Know-Nothings or states’ rights factions.
 We had the original Tea Party that stood against Cronyism with Ron Paul and wanted only “no taxation without representation.”
 We had the first Tea Party of the founders who also stood against taxation without representation and rebelled against Royal power.
 We had the Religious Right which fights for religious values.
 We had Teddy Roosevelt, the socially progressive nationalist, who fought for a strong central government, New Nationalism, and a Square Deal, and favored the people; a brand of progressivism that neither Taft nor Wilson fully championed.
 We had the nativist nationalists who favor the native population.
 We had a “Know-Nothing” nativist sentiment that persists in any era; we call it alt-right on the internet, called it Jacksonian in the 1830’s, and called it fascist in NAZI Germany.
 We had Bernie Sanders.
 We had Unions.
 We had the states’ rights pre-Civil War and the call for popular sovereignty.
 We had Jim Crowe.
 We had Civil Rights issues.
 We had the KKK.
 We had BLM and MLK.
 We have so many different forms populism that perhaps the only thing consistent is that Populism is anything that favors the people, at least rhetorically and not the elite.
 This is true even when only a select portion of people are favored, and another section of people are excluded or targeted by the ideology.